Ghaith Pharaon: Early life and education

 Ghaith Pharaon is the son of Rashad Pharaon who served as Saudi Ambassador to all Europe from 1948 until 1954.
 His father was also advisor to King Faisal.
 He attended schools in Lebanon, Syria and Switzerland.
 His university education was in the United States at the Colorado School of Mines from 1959 to 1961 followed by Stanford University from 1962 to 1963; and Harvard Business School from 1963 to 1965 (until his graduation).
 He was appointed as a member of the board of associates of Harvard Business School and as a member of the International Development Council of the Colorado School of Mines.
 After graduating from Harvard, Pharaon formed the Saudi Research And Development Corporation, Ltd. (REDEC), the largest private enterprise in the Middle East.

 Pharaon was a key player in the global oil and banking industries in the 1970s and 1980s and at one time, the No. 2 Saudi investor in the United States.
 In 1977, he acquired the National Bank of Georgia from owner Bert Lance as part of complex scheme to take over a large Washington D.C. bank, First American Bankshares, on behalf of BCCI.
 This eventually led to criminal charges against him in the United States.
 He died on January 6, 2017, at the age of 76.

-Last days
+Business

 Pharaon served as Chair of Attock Petroleum.
 He also served as the Chairman of National Refinery and Attock Cement Pakistan Ltd. He served as the Chairman of Attock Refinery Ltd. until February 18, 2011.
 He served as a Director of Pakistan Oilfields, the Attock Refinery Ltd., Attock Cement Pakistan Ltd and the National Refinery Ltd.